Rik Torfs: Politics

 In October 2009 Torfs told the press that he wanted to bring together people from all walks of life into a new political forum for innovation.
 He started an informal Think Tank which, if successful, could evolve into a new party for the elections of 2011.
 However, circumstances in Belgian politics forced new elections scheduled for June 2010.

 In May 2010, Torfs was offered the second position on the senate list of the Christian Democratic and Flemish party (CD&V), next to Marianne Thyssen and took it.
 The press has called Torfs one of the so-called "white rabbits" of Belgian politics 2010.
 During an interview for De Zevende Dag, Torfs appeared wearing a tie with a white rabbit print on it, which prompted the nickname.
 As a member of CD&V he aspired to reconceptualize the political ideology of the party together with Inge Vervotte and others.
 According to Torfs, these attempts failed to broaden the internal debate within the party and didn't give rise to change within the party because of the highly rigid and hierarchical nature of the party system and its decision-making.
 From this perspective, he started to think about leaving politics in the end of 2012.
 In March 2013 he quit politics and announced his candidacy to become Rector of KU Leuven.

+In 2023, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.